-If the data you are trying to view is older than a couple of weeks, try limiting your time filter and try again.
+- If the data you are trying to view is older than a couple of weeks, try limiting your time filter and try again.

-Check that proxies or a firewall have not blocked access to https://gateway.azureserviceprofiler.net.
+- Check that proxies or a firewall have not blocked access to https://gateway.azureserviceprofiler.net.

-Check that the Application Insights instrumentation key you are using in your app is the same as the Application Insights resource you've enabled profiling with.
-The key is usually in ApplicationInsights.config but can also be found in web.config or app.config.
+- Check that the Application Insights instrumentation key you are using in your app is the same as the Application Insights resource that you used to enabled profiling.
+The key usually is in ApplicationInsights.config, but also might be located in the web.config or app.config files.

 Error report in the profiling viewer

-Deployment error Directory Not Empty 'D:\home\site\wwwroot\App_Data\jobs'
+Deployment error: Directory Not Empty 'D:\home\site\wwwroot\App_Data\jobs'

-This error occurs if you run Web Deploy from scripts or on VSTS Deployment Pipeline.
-The solution to this problem is to add the following additional deployment parameters to the Web Deploy task:
+This error occurs if you run Web Deploy from scripts or from Visual Studio Team Services Deployment Pipeline.
+The solution is to add the following additional deployment parameters to the Web Deploy task:

 -skip:Directory='.*\\App_Data\\jobs\\continuous\\ApplicationInsightsProfiler.*' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data\\jobs\\continuous$' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data\\jobs$' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data$'

-- Set ".Net Framework version" to v4.6.
+- Set .Net Framework version to v4.6.

-- Set "Always On" to On.
+- Set Always On to On.

 - Open Advanced Tools.

-- In the Kudu website, select "Site extensions".
+- On the Kudu website, select Site extensions.

-- Install "Application Insights" from Gallery.
+- Install Application Insights from the Azure Web Apps Gallery.

 - Restart the web app.

-ASP.NET Core Support
+ASP.NET Core support